colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-09-47-06-403491-c-in-a-nutshell-by-ray-lischner.md

 ---
 layout: post
-title: ""C++ in a Nutshell" by Ray Lischner"
+title: "C++ in a Nutshell by Ray Lischner"
 description: " "
 date: 2023-09-27
 tags: [cplusplus, programming]